seanf316/P4-Cinema-Go/README.md

 For version control the following steps were made:

+For version control the following steps were made:

 1. Changes made to files in Gitpod
+2. Files made ready for commit with command - git add "filename", or git add . to add all files
+3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"
+4. To move the changes to Github the following command was run - git push
-2. Files made ready for commit using the Source Control staging area in Gitpod
+5. Alternatively files can be made ready for commit using the Source Control staging area in Gitpod
-3. Files were staged and a message describing the commit was made before committing and pushing it to GitHub
+6. Files were staged and a message describing the commit was made before committing and pushing it to GitHub

 ### **Clone Repo**